infoteam-Software-AG/profile-assist/src/test/resources/personas/marianne_schmied/information.md

 ## Marianne Schmied - Requirements Engineer

+This is a purely fictional test persona, it has no connection to any real person and is the product of the creator's imagination.

 ### Background: ###

 Marianne is an experienced requirements engineer with more than eight years of experience in analysing and implementing